EllenMcG/PFDA/assignments/README.md

 - **Assignment 3 - Domains** - Create a notebook called *assignment_3_pie.ipynb*.
 The note book should have a nice pie chart of peoples email domains in the csv file at the [URL](https://drive.google.com/uc?id=1AWPf-pJodJKeHsARQK_RHiNsE8fjPCVK&export=download).

 - **Assignment 5 - Risk** - Write a program called *assignment_5_risk* (.py or .ipynb).
-The program should simulates 1000 individual battle rounds in Risk (3 attacker vs 2 defender) and plots the result.
+The program should simulate 1000 individual battle rounds in Risk (3 attacker vs 2 defender) and plots the result.
 One battle round is one shake of the attacker and defender dice.

  - **Assignment 6 - Weather** - Write a program called *assignment_6_Weather* (.py or .ipynb) and plot weather data in Knock from this [data source](https://cli.fusio.net/cli/climate_data/webdata/hly4935.csv)